Tinnitus Awareness Week 2010

 Established around 1927, May has since been known as “Better Hearing and Speech Month” – a time to raise national public awareness, knowledge and understanding of speech, language and hearing disorders.
 To complement ATA’s year-round advocacy efforts, each year we set aside a week in May to focus specifically on increasing public awareness about tinnitus and most importantly the need for increased funding for tinnitus research.
 In addition, Memorial Day, the unofficial start of summer fun, is always the last Monday of May and a very appropriate time to be mindful of our noisy lifestyles and recreational activities.
 Think sun, fun, and noise - remember those earplugs!
 In fact, why not bring along an extra pair for a friend?
 That’s how awareness begins.

-Click to listen to ATA Executive Director Michael Malusevic and ATA Director of Public Affairs Jennifer Born on Portland's 94.7 KNRK radio, Thursday, May 20, 2010, discussing Tinnitus Awareness Week!
+Click to listen to Michael Malusevic and ATA Director of Advocacy & Research Jennifer Born on Portland's 94.7 KNRK radio, Thursday, May 20, 2010, discussing Tinnitus Awareness Week!

 Perhaps your browser needs a newer version of the free Flash Player.